Christian8491/GIS/blogs/4_Create_GIS_Database.md

 The *ST_AsText()* method returns a well-known text (WKT) representation of the current geometry.

-Now, let's check information like the type of geometry, X coordinate and Y coordinate.
+Now, let's check out information like the type of geometry, X coordinate and Y coordinate.
 ```
 SELECT ST_GeometryType(geom), ST_X(geom), ST_Y(geom) FROM point_table;
 ```